Carlos Eduardo (footballer, born 1987): Grêmio

 Born in Ajuricaba, Brazil, Carlos Eduardo lived in the city until moving to Porto Alegre at age fourteen to join Grêmio's youth system, where he began his career and meet his future teammate, Lucas Leiva.
 Carlos Eduardo turned professional at the age of sixteen.
 He later reflected in an interview with Deutsche Welle on his background, saying: "In the south, it's a little cold too.
 And for me, gaucho football is a little tougher than paulista and carioca, and that helped me a lot.
 I had a very good school, which was Grêmio.
 An excellent school, forming great players, like Ronaldinho, Lucas, Anderson.
 Grêmio was a very beautiful story, I managed to win there and the club gave me the experience to come here to be able to show my football naturally."

 Carlos Eduardo was spotted first by a Real Madrid scout in 2005, but Real Madrid decided not to sign him as they thought he would need time to adapt to Spanish football.
 Despite not signing for Real Madrid, Carlos Eduardo continued to develop at Grêmio and then signed a three–year contract with the club.
 At the start of the 2007 season, he was called up to the Grêmio's first team squad.
 Carlos Eduardo made his debut for Grêmio, starting a match and played 68 minutes before being substituted, as the club lost 1–0 against Cerro Porteño in the Copa Libertadores match on 15 February 2007.
 He also played in both legs of the final of the Campeonato Gaúcho against Juventude and scored twice in the first leg, as the club won 7–4 on aggregate to win the tournament.
 Carlos Eduardo then scored on his league debut on 20 May 2007 and earned himself a Man of the Match, in a 2–0 win over Fluminense.
 He played in both legs of the Copa Libertadores semi–finals against Santos and showed clever footwork, rapid turns and dangerous crosses from the left wing, scoring a memorable goal in the semi-final that would turn out be the clinching goal and Grêmio went on to win through away goal following a 3–3 draw on aggregate.
-In the Copa Libertadores Finals, Carlos Eduardo played in both legs, when his team Grêmio lost to Boca Juniors 5–0 on aggragate.
+In the Copa Libertadores Finals, Carlos Eduardo played in both legs, when his team Grêmio lost to Boca Juniors 5–0 on aggregate.
 He then later added two more goals for the side, scoring against Náutico and Corinthians.
 Having established himself in the starting eleven for the side, Carlos Eduardo made thirty–six appearances and scoring seven times in all competitions.

 His breakthrough in the first team at the club and impressive form saw him linked with German club 1899 Hoffenheim.
 At first, Grêmio rejected two bids from the German side.
 Upon leaving Grêmio, Carlos Eduardo stated he would like to return to the club one day.